You have a powerful story that needs to be told. Tell it so it captivates your readers.

 - Parents, grandparents, siblings, children, friends, likes and dislikes, favorite foods, recreation, education, work/job, pet peeves, ethnic background, etc. You may not need all that information for your story, but the knowledge will help you keep each character true to him- or herself throughout the book.

-- Personality traits such as selfishness, generosity, short-tempers, good listeners, willing helpers, belligerence, neighborliness, behavioral quirks, etc. Similar sketches are also good for minor characters, but they need not be as detailed.
+- Personality traits such as selfishness, generosity, short-tempers, good listeners, helpfulness, belligerence, neighborliness, behavioral quirks, etc. Similar sketches are also good for minor characters, but they need not be as detailed.
 Once you do these things and put your characters in a location or situation, you can let them show you how they respond.